 Emotional intelligence includes traits like patience, empathy, stress management, adaptability, and more.
 As you might expect, emotional intelligence plays an important role in helping you achieve nearly any objective, whether on a team or working independently.
-But what is emotional intelligence, really, and why does it matter so much?
+But what is it, really, and why does emotional intelligence matter so much?

 What is Emotional Intelligence?